Gardiner railway station: Level Crossing Removal Project

 As part of level crossing removal works, the Gardiner station signal box, located on Platform 2, was restored into public space after it was no longer needed to control the former road and tramway crossing.
 It was closed on 2 January 2016, 16 days before grade separation works concluding and the station reopened.
-Also build in conjunction with removal works is the presence of an eleven storey high communication tower, aimed at improving identification of trains, and emergency management, around the network.
+Also built in conjunction with the removal works was an eleven storey high communication tower, aimed at improving identification of trains, and emergency management around the network.
 Gardiner station is one of 16 stations across the network to feature these installations.

 Platforms and services

 Gardiner has two side platforms with two faces.
 The station is currently served by the Glen Waverley line—a service on the metropolitan rail network.
 The Glen Waverley line runs from Glen Waverley station south east of Melbourne, joining the Belgrave, Lilydale, and Alamein lines at Burnley station before travelling through the city loop.